-In 2021, we brought together hundreds of students at a virtual Youth Conference, made 31 submissions to decision-makers at all levels of government, and were involved in 27 active impact litigation cases and interventions.
-Tens of thousands of people interacted with our work online, in court, and more.

-I joined the BCCLA following the departure of Executive Director Harsha Walia.
-Harsha's vision, sheer strategic might, and care inspired many and built a legacy of internal and external change that will be felt for years to come.
+ere the most susceptible to state regulation. nd ons A. In 2021, we brought together hundreds of students at a virtual Youth Conference, made 31 submissions to decision-makers at all levels of government, and ves were involved in $\ensuremath{27}$ active impact litigation cases and he interventions.
+Tens of thousands of people interacted ore with our work online, in court, and more. a's are rts I joined the BCCLA following the departure of Executi Director Harsha Walia.
+Harsha's vision, sheer strateg might, and care inspired many and built a legacy of interr and external change that will be felt for years to come. nd loin us as we continue to sut now more just nothways